Olejek88/field-app/README.md

 # flutter_field_app
-Get values/data from field to ?
+Simple Flutter Application for get values/data from field to server.
+Later written on pure Java.
+Right now is to difficult write something complicated on Flutter (not enough support, libraries and so on).